silvacms/documentation/source/buildout.rst

 Your ZEO setup can be distributed on more than one computer, so in fact we are going to build a profile for your setup which can be extended again locally on each computer to select only what you want to run.

-After extending the ZEO configuration like explained, you add all your wanted options in your ``buildout.cfg`` file, like for a normal Zope instance (add reference to new Products, Python extensions and so on).
+After extending the ZEO configuration like explained, you add all the desired options in your ``buildout.cfg`` file, like for a normal Zope instance (add reference to new Products, Python extensions and so on).
 Rename it to the name you want, it will be your base profile to
 re-use: